alexandresanlim/xamarin-ui-carousel-essentials/README.md

-# Xamarin Essentils full app features
+# Xamarin Essentials full app features

 Xamarin.Essentials provides several platform extension methods when having to work with platform types such as Rect, Size, and Point.
 This means that you can convert between the System version of these types for their iOS, Android, and UWP specific types.